-No matter what I decide to do on Saint Patrick’s Day, I know that eating traditional Irish food will be on my agenda.
-Since it falls on a Wednesday this year, why not have people over to celebrate instead of going out?
+No matter what I decide to do on Saint Patrick’s Day, I know eating traditional Irish food will be on my agenda.
+Since it falls on a Thursday this year, why not have people over to celebrate instead of going out?
 You can still wear green, drink Irish beer, and eat traditional food – you just won’t have to fight the crowds.
-Here’s a rundown of 6 foods to serve on St. Patrick’s Day…
+Here’s a rundown of 6 foods to serve on Saint Patrick’s Day.

 Irish Soda Bread